 ) can go to the beneficiaries named in your Last Will and Testament.

 If you die before closing a Chapter 11 or 13 bankruptcy case, things can get a little complicated.
 Depending on the circumstances, the court may choose to continue the case as if you hadn’t died.
 Your executor may work with the bankruptcy trustee to follow through with the repayment plan.

 The reality is, if you have an insolvent estate, your beneficiaries probably won’t have anything left to inherit.

 - Asking for the case to be dismissed

-- Asking to convert the case to a Chapter 7 filing (and then liquidating the estate until the bankruptcy terms are satisfied)
+- Asking to convert the case to a Chapter 7 filing (then liquidating the estate to satisfy the bankruptcy terms)